What keeps a car spinning out of control and smashing into something when the driver turns around corners at a high speed? A traction control.

 Before knowing the benefits of turning traction control off, you should have a clear idea about its functions and how it helps in certain conditions.

-This system is completely dependent on the traction control sensor or sensors.
+This system is completely dependent on the traction control sensors.
 Due to the fact that there are four of these sensors, one on each wheel.
 Wheel speed sensors are another name for these sensors.

 They are intended to measure the speed of the wheel.
 A tone ring on each wheel revolves as the wheel rotates around the axle.
 This tone ring also has grooves on it.